Limits on heavy neutral leptons, $Z'$ bosons and majorons from high-energy supernova neutrinos

 \begin{itemize} \item $P_{\nu_\mu\rightarrow \nu_e}$ and $P_{\nu_\tau\rightarrow \nu_e}$ are very similar as well as $P_{\bar{\nu}_\mu\rightarrow \bar{\nu}_e}$ and $P_{\bar{\nu}_\tau\rightarrow \bar{\nu}_e}$.
 This indicates that the ratio between $\nu_\mu$ and $\nu_\tau$, and their anti particles, produced by light particle decays in the SN envelope does not affect the signal at Earth approximately.
 Collectively, we would still denote $\nu_\mu$ and $\nu_\tau$ as $\nu_x$ ($x=\mu,\tau$) as in the standard SN neutrinos.

-\item The difference between the total signal at Earth in the NO and IO case would not very significant because water Cherenkov detectors detect both $\nu_e$ and $\bar{\nu}_e$ (see e.g., FIG.~S1 in ref.~\cite{Fiorillo:2022cdq} for the detection cross sections in a water Cherenkov detector).
+\item The difference between the total signal at Earth in the NO and IO cases would not be very significant because water Cherenkov detectors detect both $\nu_e$ and $\bar{\nu}_e$ (see e.g., FIG.~S1 in ref.~\cite{Fiorillo:2022cdq} for the detection cross sections in a water Cherenkov detector).
+In the high density region, $P_{\nu_e\rightarrow \nu_e}$ and $P_{\bar{\nu}_e\rightarrow \bar{\nu}_e}$ are very different.
+However, if light particles decays to both $\nu_e$ and $\bar{\nu}_e$, this difference cancels out due to the difference between the detection rates for $\nu_e$ and $\bar{\nu}_e$ in the 100~MeV energy region.
 One exception would be the case light particles decay into only $\nu_e$ or $\bar{\nu}_e$ in the high density region.

 \end{itemize}